bobiverse/findthese/README.md

 ### TODO
+- On key `p` pause scan.
+Run same command with additional params (fine-tuning) and scan will resume from previous with new settings.
+(Detects same src and url)
 - Mark placeholder for file to put in URL: https://example.com?f=^FILE^&auth=john
 - [--mode=info|download] (default: info)
 - file download path where to download all files